 For all the wanderlusts and wanna be wanderers, who are currently under lockdown (and waiting impatiently to explore), here is an oasis to fill your deserted quarantine life, a short travel guide to the ‘land of lakes’, Nainital.
 My trip to Nainital was just for two days, but we have managed to cover almost all the major destinations in 48 hours.
 Nainital is a perfect weekend getaway and the best place to make travel plans with a minimum number of days available in your hands.
 Here I am featuring the ultimate travel guide and the best Places To Visit In Nainital in 2 Days.

 I never knew the value of travelling in my life until the lockdown happened.
-So let me pen down my Nainital travel guide passionately.
+So I have penned down my Nainital travel guide passionately.
 Keep reading!

 List of Places to visit in Nainital in 2 days